 The Deadly Gift

-Several days later the housekeeper found both of Disney's parents unconscious in the home, with their mother Flora dying shortly after.
-Their father recovered shortly after, but many accounts say that Walt never forgave himself and was later heard mumbling
+Several days later, the housekeeper found both of Disney's parents unconscious in the home, with their mother, Flora, dying shortly afterward.
+Their father recovered shortly after, but many accounts say that Walt never forgave himself and was later heard mumbling,

 “I told those techs to buy a BluFlame combustion analyzer from TruTech tools before they went out.
-Heaven knows if they used the coupon code getschooled they would have had significant savings!”
+Heaven knows they would have had significant savings had they used the coupon code getschooled!”

 All of my facts in that story are definitely, 100%, maybe true.

 In all seriousness, testing combustion and using low-level CO monitors in homes and for yourself while working around combustion appliances can save many lives as well as undiagnosed illness and even a haunting now and then.
 See anything wrong with the furnace above?